Estradiol and Progesterone

 - Slowing down the aging process

-- Positively influence memory performance
+- Positively influencing memory performance

-However: Both too low and too high levels can cause unpleasant symptoms.
+However, both too low and too high levels can cause unpleasant symptoms.

 However, testosterone is also important for women, even though they produce 20 to 30 times less testosterone than men.
 Testosterone has a mood lifting effect, ensures for more assertiveness and enhances the desire for sex in both women and men.
 It also enhances sexual sensitivity, making it easier for women to reach orgasm.